StatisticalRethinkingJulia/StatisticalRethinking.jl/chapters/04/snippets04.1.md

 ### snippet 4.0

-Load Julia packages (libraries) needed  for the snippets in chapter 0
+Load Julia packages (libraries) needed  for the snippets

 ```@example snippets04.1
 using StatisticalRethinking